takingTeam performance

 Rin hitoe

-The group has provided music for the official tourism promotional video for the "Special Kyoto Project" in the Rakusai and Yamashina areas, and is contributing to revitalizing the region in cooperation with the local government.
+It has also provided music for the official tourism promotion videos of the “Hidden Gems of Kyoto Project” in the Rakusai and Yamashina areas, contributing to regional revitalization in cooperation with local government initiatives.

 #Harmony between civic life and tourism